 This endowed lectureship series will allow Joslin's faculty, staff and students to meet and learn from distinguished visiting scholars, lecturers, and other experts in diabetes research.
 Dr. Araneta spoke to an audience of 200+ endocrinologists, clinical and research faculty and staff, and medical residents/students on March 1, 2017, and was celebrated during a dinner reception.
 She was warmly welcomed by their leadership including Dr.George King (Director of Research and Head of Vascular Biology), Dr. William Hsu (Vice President of International Programs) and Dr. Peter Amenta (President and CEO).
 Dr. Araneta states that it was a touching privilege to be honored at Harvard's Joslin Diabetes Center.

-Journal supplement focuses on aging in women Veterans - Findings based on long-term Women’s Health Initiative
+Journal supplement focuses on aging in women Veterans using data from long-term Women’s Health Initiative study

 The longitudinal WHI study began in 1991 with funding from the NIH National Heart, Lung, and Blood Institute.
 The study included more than 3,700 women Veterans, among nearly 162,000 postmenopausal women from 40 centers across the US.
 WHI researchers have collected data on health status, disease, health behaviors, and social and psychological factors, following the women for more than two decades.
 Among the Veteran-focused findings: